 Great post treatment after dermabrasion, chemical peel or collagen induction therapy

 There are many healthy oils for skin that are great for using after dermabrasion, chemical peel treatment, or collagen induction treatment.
 My favorites are grapeseed, sweet almond, and on occasion jojoba oil.
 I often use a mixture oil that has lotus oil too.
 One thing you will find is that these oils can easily migrate into your eyes.
 You should help them to stay put by using a face lotion too.
 This keeps them in place better.
 I like using vitamin E cream, which you can get for just a few dollars.
 Vitamin E replenishes skin lipids.
+These are great for a moisturizer and to provide helpful ingredients to skin.

 Since the oil that you apply will absorb better and more deeply after these treatments, make sure that you keep the oil and face cream very simple.
 You do not want deep absorption of unwanted chemicals, perfumes, etc. The best post treatment moisturizer I have ever used was a night-time White Lotus face cream.
 It was the best thing that I ever used for soothing and healing my skin extremely fast.
 I know from this that Lotus oil has fantastic benefits.
 I also came to realize that face creams often have perfume and other ingredients that I didn’t want.